cicerocamargo/CombineIntro/README.md

 Now all we need to do is replacing that `\.isAnimating` key path with `\.writableIsAnimating` and run the tests again.
 Here is the [commit diff](https://github.com/cicerocamargo/CombineIntro/commit/d48d8645689abbd3907ae48e35dd99307f812a46).

-You might be thinking that creating these fine-grained subscriptions for each subview that we need to update is completely overkill for our component.
+You might be thinking that creating these fine-grained subscriptions for each subview that we need to update is overkill for our component.
-And you are right.
+And you are completely right.
 I went ahead and replaced every view update that we had in `BalanceViewController` with calls to `assign` after applying a couple of operators, [check it out](https://github.com/cicerocamargo/CombineIntro/commit/59194faa4142a91fdbd2072242ef145306dae8e9).

-Besides being unnecessarily precise (UIKit is optimized enough to know when some property change will really require a new render phase), it's much harder to read than our old `updateView(state:)` function, even after cleaning up all those `.store(in:)` calls.
+Besides being unnecessarily precise (UIKit is optimized enough to know when some property update will really require a new render phase), this is much harder to read than our old `updateView(state:)` function, even after cleaning up all those `.store(in:)` calls.

 I'm doing this for explanatory purposes, of course, but we usually work on more complex screens right?
-Maybe our balance component could be a dumb one and the state would be a `var` on the `BalanceViewController` that can be written from the outsise, and you could use `assign` in a parent component to write the whole state `var` instead of single `Bool`s or `String`s...
-Anyway keep this mechanism in mind to use it at a higher level when it fit's the problem at hand better than `sink` or `subscribe`.
+You'll probably spot better opportunities to use `assign` at a higher level as you start using Combine in your apps, specially with UIKit, so keep these mechanisms in mind and don't always chose `sink` without reflecting before if `assign` or `subscribe` could be applicable **AND** make your code better.

 ## Next